Merkel fully agrees with Schaeuble on euro zone proposals

 "A strengthened currency commissioner could stand for greater confidence in the implementation of measures and greater confidence in the euro zone itself," Kotthaus said.

 Kotthaus also said that Germany's opposition to euro bonds remains clear and has not changed.
-He said Germany is in favor of pan-European banking supervision "as soon as possible" but noted it is a very complex issue requiring careful preparation.
-(Reporting by Stephen Brown and Erik Kirschbaum)
+He said Germany is in favour of pan-European banking supervision "as soon as possible" but noted it is a very complex issue requiring careful preparation.